ashmmaryo/sql-challenge/README.md

 Data Enginerring/Modeling Summary
 This project looks into the workforace of PH during the 1980s 1990s.It shows company data in CSV files and imported into PostgresSQL database and structured into various tables:

-titles: Contains job titles and their corresponding IDs.
+-titles: Contains job titles and their corresponding IDs.

-departments: Holds department names and IDs.
+-departments: Holds department names and IDs.

 employees: Provides demographic details of employees, including employee ID, title ID, name, birthdate, sex, and date of hire.

 salaries: Records the salaries of all employees indexed by employee ID.

 dept_employee: Establishes links between employees and their respective department(s) based on department number.

 dept_manager: Connects employees to their respective departments, specifically for those holding managerial positions.

 Refer to the EmpSQLTable-ERD image linking to EMP-Table-Schemata file that represents the tables schemas.
 The EmployeeSQL file shows the analysis of as listed below.